Your Information. Your Rights. Our Responsibilities.

 - What information does the Application obtain and how is it used?
 This section is designed to inform Users of the types of data that the app obtains and how that information is used.
 You’ll find several types of data that are often obtained by apps, but you should provide Users with a clear, illustrative list of the most important data points obtained by your app.

 - User Provided Information.
 The Application obtains the information you provide when you download and register the Application.
-Registration with us is optional.
-However, please keep in mind that you may not be able to use some of the features offered by the Application unless you register with us.captures the GPS location of the phone on which it is installed at the time of clock-in, and again at the time of clock-out; the clock-in and clock-out times of the caregiver; the caregiver’s and patient’s pictures and signatures at the time the caregiver’s weekly electronic timesheet is completed, and the patient’s and caregiver’s signatures at the time of clock-out each day.
+The Application captures the GPS location of the phone on which it is installed at the time of clock-in, and again at the time of clock-out; the clock-in and clock-out times of the caregiver; the caregiver’s and patient’s pictures and signatures at the time the caregiver’s weekly electronic timesheet is completed, and the patient’s and caregiver’s signatures at the time of clock-out each day.
 None of this information is stored locally on the phone onto which the Application is installed.
 Rather, it is transmitted securely to the systems FreedomCare uses to track patient care and caregiver payroll and is not shared with any outside party other than as required by law or contract.

 - We may also use the information you provided us to contact your from time to time to provide you with important information, required notices and marketing promotions.